Newsletters: The most underrated resource for international students

 “I understand it’s usually very long and oftentimes you feel like there’s nothing important there for you to read,” she says.
 “But for me, I don’t know, maybe because I’m just very detailed and I like to tick all the boxes.”

 That attention to detail paid off repeatedly.
 Hammed discovered her role as International Student Ambassador through the departmental newsletter.
 When she decided to run for president of the international student body, she learned about the position the same way.
-Most significantly, she found out about a civil service job opening through those weekly emails.
+Most significantly, she found out a civil service job opening through those weekly emails.

 “I don’t take for granted any opportunity that exposes me to opportunities that I’m interested in,” she says.
 “There are usually hidden gems inside it, so definitely read all the newsletters.”